The Berkeley Well-Being Institute

 One of the easiest ways to activate the parasympathetic nervous system is with deep breathing.
 Although there are lots of breathing techniques that can increase relaxation, SKY breathing—a technique involving cycling slow breathing (2-4 breaths per minute) then fast (30 breaths per minute), then three long “Om”s, or a long vibrating exhale—has been shown to lower anxiety [8].

-Video: 3 breathing techniques for relaxation
+Video: 3 Breathing Techniques for Relaxation

 When we want to solve a problem, we sometimes think about the worst case scenario.
 If we know how bad it can get, we assume we'll be more prepared, but in fact, we just make it hard to de-stress and relax.
 We feel more upset, anxious, or overwhelmed.
 So try not to imagine the worst and instead try to imagine the best.

-12. Derail rumination
+Relaxation Technique 12.
+Derail Rumination

 Do you get stuck wondering what went wrong in the past or worrying about the future?
 You're ruminating.
 How are you ever supposed to relax with all these thoughts buzzing in your head?
 To stop rumination, you just need to short-circuit your thoughts.
 We can do this by activating the parasympathetic nervous system.

 When we activate the parasympathetic nervous system, it can stop the stress response and the mind can start to cool down into a place of calm.
 You could go for a high-intensity run.
-Or, if it's late in the evening, try to shift your thoughts with a meditation audio track like the one in the video below.
+Or, if it's late in the evening, try to shift your thoughts with a guided meditation like the one in the video below.

-13. Take a cold shower or swim
+Relaxation Technique 13.
+Take a Cold Shower or Swim

 One of the best ways to relax fast is to submerge yourself in cold water—a lake, ocean, river, bath, or shower.
 This activates the parasympathetic nervous system.
 Research has shown that spending 20 minutes in ~80-degree Fahrenheit (26 degrees Celsius) water significantly increased parasympathetic activity [9].
 So, if you’re in need of a fast calm boost, give this relaxation technique a try.
+Check out the Wim Hof Method to learn more.

 Reappraisal can help us reinterpret a stressful situation in a way that helps us feel calmer.
 We can improve our reappraisal skills with practice.
 Just reappraise the stressful situation by listing things that are good in the situation and by generating gratitude that things aren't worse.

 That’s why limiting the number of catechols in our body can be helpful for relaxation.
 Foods rich in catechols include green/black tea, coffee, chocolate, caffeine, and anything with quercetin in it [10].
-Read more here about how to manage a slow COMT gene for greater relaxation.

 Foods naturally rich in magnesium and zinc are thought to help us feel calmer.
 Foods like salmon, which are high in omega-3 fatty acids, and foods like sauerkraut or kefir, which are high in probiotics, appear to help reduce anxiety, at least in some people [11].
 But caffeine just sets you up to be unable to relax.
 So make sure you get these key nutrients, eat healthfully, and avoid caffeinated beverages.

 In addition to self-help books, online courses can teach us skills that can help us manage our stress and increase relaxation.
-Here are some online courses that might help:

-18. Sleep
+Relaxation Technique 18.
+Sleep

 You already know just how important sleep is for human functioning.
 But sleep is super important for reducing stress and increasing relaxation as well.
 Lack of sleep can contribute to anxiety and higher levels of stress hormones like norepinephrine and epinephrine [12].
 So sleep well and sleep often.

-19. Exercise outdoors
+Relaxation Technique 19.
+Exercise Outdoors

 Getting exercise and going outdoors have been shown to improve well-being.
 Exercise increases parasympathetic activity over time.
 Plus, nature is a great relaxation booster.
 So get outside and run around a bit.

-20. Get a coloring book
+Relaxation Technique 20.
+Get a Coloring Book

-21. Be self-compassionate
+Relaxation Technique 21.
+Be Self-Compassionate

 Being self-compassionate and attentive to your positive qualities can help you stay centered in yourself and may help you relax.
 Besides, all being hard on yourself does is cause extra stress.
 So give yourself a break and help yourself relax more easily.